Getting to the root of the problem to create a sustainable solution

 Non-sustainable fabrics can irritate the skin or simply feel scratchy and uncomfortable.
 Modern clothing is often formulated and treated with compounds that help soften them or prevent them from getting stained, wrinkled, or soggy.
 Those same compounds have been linked to adverse health effects such as skin irritation, developmental issues, and even cancer.9

 When recovering from surgery or cancer treatment, your skin starts to react and to change.
 It can become sore, dry, itchy or sensitive, or you may sweat more, particularly at night.
-The unique benefits of bamboo clothing and bedding help you to feel more comfortable, not just during the day but around the clock.
+The unique benefits of clothing and bedding from bamboo material help you to feel more comfortable, not just during the day but around the clock.
 Bamboo can help you to sleep better, and may even reduce your risk of infection after surgery.
-By lessening the severity of some of the symptoms associated with cancer treatment, bamboo can make a significant difference to your recovery and sense of well-being.
+By lessening the severity of some of the symptoms associated with cancer treatment, bamboo's properties can make a significant difference to your recovery and sense of well-being.

 Is bamboo a comfy way to help save the world?
 Mother Nature thinks so.
 And so does the Bamboo Nation.
-Each person makes a difference, and together we’re taking positive steps in the right direction.
+Each person makes a difference, and by using bamboo sustainable materials, we’re taking positive steps in the right direction.